 - Heritage Pediatrics and Internal Medicine Simpsonville

 Hillcrest Memorial Hospital, Simpsonville, SC opened its doors to pediatric and adult patients in September of 2010.
-This practice is staffed by four Med-Peds physicians who are graduates of our program.
+This practice is staffed by many Med-Peds physicians who are graduates of our program.

 - Heritage Pediatrics and Internal Medicine Wren

 Wren, SC opened in the fall of 2012.
 Both Heritage practices are within 20-25 minutes of the Greenville Memorial Campus.

 - Prisma Health Pediatrics and Internal Medicine